 ABOUT BRIDGET CORKE

-I've been a Johannesburg photographer specialising in portraits and editorial documentary photography since 2005.
+I've been a Johannesburg photographer specialising in portraiture and editorial documentary photography since 2005.

 In 1989 I read psychology and sociology and obtained a BA in social science from Wits University, Johannesburg.